verazb/verazb.github.io/index.md

 ## Teaching

-- Causal Inference for Policy Evaluation, M.Sc. and Ph.D., University of Basel (2021, 2022)
+- Causal Inference for Policy Evaluation, MSc and PhD, University of Basel (2021, 2022)

-- Applied Empirical Analysis, M.Sc. and Ph.D. (lab sessions and teaching assistance), University of Basel (2020)
+- Applied Empirical Analysis, MSc and PhD, University of Basel (2020)

-- Empirical Research Methods in Labour Economics, M.Sc. and Ph.D. (lab sessions and teaching assistance), University of Basel  (2018, 2019)
+- Empirical Research Methods in Labour Economics, MSc and PhD, University of Basel  (2018, 2019)

-- Advanced Empirical Research Methods, M.Sc. and Ph.D. (teaching assistance), University of Basel (2018, 2019)
+- Advanced Empirical Research Methods, MSc and PhD, University of Basel (2018, 2019)

 ***